Change

 Research and Development Council

-CEO, Senior Executive Officer, Executive Officers (In charge of Group Engineering, In charge of Group Sales, In charge of Business Relating to Corporate Planning Division, In charge of Group Finance & Accounting), Presidents of Business Areas, General Manager of Strategic Technologies Division, General Manager of Corporate Research & Development Division, General Manager of Business Development Division, General Manager of Intelligent Information Management Division, General Manager of Corporate Marketing & Sales Division, General Manager of Corporate Planning Division, and General Manager of Finance & Accounting Division
+Council members CEO, Senior Executive Officer, Executive Officers (In charge of Group Engineering, In charge of Group Operations, In charge of Business Relating to Corporate Planning Division, In charge of Group Finance & Accounting), Presidents of Business Areas, General Manager of Strategic Technologies Division, General Manager of Corporate Research and Development Division, General Manager of Business Development Division, General Manager of Intelligent Information Management Division, General Manager of Corporate Planning Division, and General Manager of Finance & Accounting Division

 Strategy